jskov/openapi-jaxrs-client/README.md

 [![Quality Gate Status](https://sonarcloud.io/api/project_badges/measure?project=jskov_openapi-jaxrs-client&metric=alert_status)](https://sonarcloud.io/summary/new_code?id=jskov_openapi-jaxrs-client) [![Javadoc](https://img.shields.io/badge/JavaDoc-Online-green)](https://jskov.github.io/openapi-jaxrs-client/)

+Generates code to call REST services.

-Generates API classes for use with the MicroProfile client.
+The API classes are intended for use with the MicroProfile client.

-DTOs can be generated for use with jsonb, jackson2 (fasterxml), or jackson (codehaus).
+The DTO classes can be generated for use with [JSON Binding](https://javaee.github.io/jsonb-spec/), [Jackson FasterXML](https://github.com/FasterXML/jackson-docs), or [Jackson Codehaus](https://github.com/codehaus/jackson).
-So these can be used in other (older) contexts than the MP client.
+So these can be used in other (older) contexts than with a MicroProfile client.

 **This project is still in development - it may be a little rough around the edges!!**